-Viviane graduated from the University of Aveiro (UA), Portugal in 2014 with a Bachelors degree in Biotechnology.
-She then did her Masters in Industrial and Environmental Biotechnology.
-The Masters included a placement at a Swedish company, Anoxkaldnes AB, studying the effect of reactor configuration in the production of short-chain organic acids.
-The thesis and her previous research as a volunteer at the Biological Engineering Lab at UA, focused on production of polyhydroxyalkanoates from renewable feedstocks as well as the extraction and purification of this bioplastic.
-The use of biological systems for valorization of renewable feedstocks is the area Viviane is most interested in and which she considers it plays a major role in sustainable processes.
+Viviane graduated from the University of Aveiro (UA), Portugal in 2014 with a Bachelor’s degree in Biotechnology.
+She then did her Masters in Industrial and Environmental Biotechnology, which included a placement at the Swedish company Anoxkaldnes.
+Her Master’s thesis and her previous research focused on the extraction of polyhydroxyalkanoates from pure and mixed microbial cultures.
+Her PhD project looks at the microbial ecology of wastewater treatment, focusing in the enhanced biological phosphorus removal process.
+The aim is to develop strategies to study these complex microbial cultures and correlate the ecology of the system with water treatment performance.
 As a side project, she works as a volunteer in a Portuguese NGO for development cooperation.
 In her spare time, she enjoys travelling to new places, reading and cooking.

 - New approaches to microbial ecology in biological phosphorus removal systems with Dr Ana Lanham and Dr Brian Jones; Industrial Partners: Wessex Water, Anglian Water – PhD project